Rainy Day Hikes

 Heceta Head Lighthouse

-Oregonians aren't stopped by a little water.
+Oregonians aren't stopped by a little mist.
 Get out and about on many of our easily accessible hiking trails.
 Just remember to plan ahead and take care out there:

 - Stay on the path to avoid trampling vegetation.